peter201943/Snack-Attack/README.md

 ## Installation
- - Check the "Final" folder for a build of the game
+ - Check the Releases tab for the latest build of the game
  - Download and run "Snack-Attack.exe" for Windows
- - Linux and Mac: Coming Soon!
+ - Linux and Mac are now supported!

 ## Contribution